typedb/typedb-docs/_03-client-api/03-nodejs.md

 As specified above, Grakn's default gRPC port is `48555`.
 The port `4567` (previously used as the default REST endpoint) is deprecated for clients.

-We can also pass the credentials, as specified when [configuring authentication via Grakn Console](), into the initial constructor as a nodejs object.
+We can also pass the credentials, as specified when [configuring authentication via Grakn Console](), into the initial constructor as a Javascript object.

 ```lang-javascript
 const client = grakn.Grakn("localhost:48555", { "username": "<username>", "password": "<password>" });